SovereignCloudStack/gx-credential-generator/README.md

 ### Configuration

-gx-credential-generartor is configured by `config.yaml`.
+gx-credential-generator is configured by `config.yaml`.
 The configuration
 includes:

 - Values for mandatory attributes for CSP and service offering, which are not discoverable